-It's important to get medical care for a peripheral nerve injury as soon as possible because nerve tissue sometimes can be repaired.
-Early diagnosis and treatment in some cases can prevent complications and permanent injury.
+It's important to get medical care for a peripheral nerve injury as soon as possible.
+Early diagnosis and treatment may prevent complications and permanent damage.

 Your doctor will review your medical history, ask about any accidents or previous surgeries, and discuss your symptoms with you.
 Your doctor will also conduct a physical and neurological examination.
 If your neurological examination shows signs of a nerve injury, your doctor may recommend diagnostic tests, which may include:

 - Electromyography (EMG).
-In an EMG, a thin-needle electrode inserted into your muscle records your muscle's electrical activity at rest and in motion.
+In an EMG, a thin-needle electrode inserted into the muscle records the muscle's electrical activity at rest and in motion.
 Reduced muscle activity can indicate nerve injury.

 - Nerve conduction study.
-Electrodes placed at two different points in your body measure how well electrical signals pass through the nerves.
+Electrodes placed at two different points in the body measure how well electrical signals pass through the nerves.

 - Magnetic resonance imaging (MRI).
-An MRI uses powerful magnets and radio waves to produce detailed images of the nerves that may be damaged and the affected area.
+MRI uses a magnetic field and radio waves to produce detailed images of areas affected by nerve damage.

-- If your nerve is healing properly, you may not need surgical repair.
+- If your nerve is healing properly, you may not need surgery.
 You may need to rest the affected area until it's healed.
-Nerves recover slowly and maximal recovery may take many months or several years.
+Nerves recover slowly, and maximal recovery may take many months or several years.

-- You'll need regular checkups to make sure your recovery continues to its maximum potential.
+- You'll need regular checkups to make sure your recovery stays on track.

-- If your condition is due to another medical condition, your doctor will treat the underlying condition.
+- If your injury is caused by a medical condition, your doctor will treat the underlying condition.

 - Depending on the type and severity of your nerve injury, you may need medications such as aspirin or ibuprofen (Advil, Motrin IB, others) to relieve your pain.
-In some cases, you may need corticosteroid injections to relieve your pain.
+Medications used to treat depression, seizures or insomnia may be used to relieve nerve pain.
+In some cases, you may need corticosteroid injections for pain relief.

 - Your doctor may recommend physical therapy to prevent stiffness and restore function.

-If one of your peripheral nerves fails to heal properly, your surgeon can use electromyography (EMG) testing in the operating room to assess whether scarred nerves are recovering.
+If your injury does not seem to be healing properly, your surgeon can use EMG testing in the operating room to assess whether scarred nerves are recovering.
 Doing an EMG test directly on the nerve is more accurate and reliable than doing the test over the skin.

-If you have a particularly severe nerve injury or one that has been untreated for a long time, your doctor may suggest surgery to restore function to critical muscles by transferring tendons from one muscle to another.
+If you have a particularly severe nerve injury, your doctor may suggest surgery to restore function to critical muscles by transferring tendons from one muscle to another.

-Your surgeon can bypass a damaged section of nerve by reconnecting a healthy nerve to restore function.
+Your surgeon can bypass a damaged section of nerve by connecting a healthy nerve to restore function.